-VINAROMA AS is a family owned Norwegian company specializing in importing wines & spirits from Italy, France, Spain, Germany, England and Canada.
+VINAROMA AS is a family owned Norwegian company specializing in importing wines & spirits from Italy, France, Spain, Germany, England and California.
 The company was established in 2009 and since then, we have grown into a medium size company where family participation strengthens the company and creates the unique dynamics and business relationships.

 BROAD ASSORTMENT – LARGE VOLUMES – NO COMPETING PRODUCTS